 Perfect designs don’t change as you cannot make perfection better.
 Thus, the classic trench coat remained the same over the years with minor, negligible variations in details.
 This fact makes the trench coat a perfect investment on which to splurge.
 The key features of the originally khaki trench coat were double-breasted with ten buttons on the front plus buttons on the waist and wrist belts, wide lapels, a gun flap, raglan sleeves, and shoulder straps.

-You can find the previous issues of Bites and Bits of Fashion History here:
+You can find the previous issues of the Fashion History series at the following links: